ModelEngineering/SBMLLint/docs/components.md

 - SOM.
 A set of molecules.

 - MoietyComparator.
-Reports on the differences between two the occurrences of moieties within a set of molecules.
+Reports on the differences between two occurrences of moieties within a set of molecules.

 - Arc.
-Indicates a relationship between two SOMs.
+Indicates a mass inequality relationship between two SOMs.

 - MESGraph.
 Used to make inferences about the inequalities of masses of molecules.